-When an external reviewer has agreed on reviewing an application, the Expert Panel member notifies Rannís, and external experts are provided with access to a web portal with all necessary information regarding the assessment process.
+The external reviewers that agree to review an application get access to a web portal with all necessary information regarding the assessment process.
 The external review involves an in-depth reading of applications.
 When external reviewers have submitted their evaluation and readers on the Expert Panel have drafted their reviews, the Expert Panel meets at the premises of Rannís to discuss all applications and deliberate on rankings.